Ginny Estupinian PhD, ABPP

 What age is considered an older adult for therapy services?

 Generally, adults aged 65 and older are considered older adults or seniors for mental health services.
-However, Dr. Estupinian provides specialized geriatric psychology services for adults beginning at age 60, particularly those experiencing age-related challenges such as retirement adjustment, caregiving stress, or early cognitive changes.
+However, Dr. Estupinian provides specialized geriatric psychology services for adults age 60 and older, particularly those experiencing age-related challenges such as retirement adjustment, caregiving stress, or early cognitive changes.

 How is therapy different for seniors compared to younger adults?